liron-navon/shut_the_fuck_up/README.md

 It seems that this issue is not my own ([1],[2],[3]) so I open source this, so people can use it themselves.

-The app creates a quick custom setting to make it easier to use (the paw icon in the screen shot 🐾 ), as you an see, google pixel even notifies the we are in a "Total Silence" mode.
+The app creates a quick custom setting to make it easier to use (the paw icon in the screen shot 🐾 ), as you an see, google pixel even notifies the we are in a "Total Silence" mode - it does require a permission to set DND mode.

 ![Screen shot](https://i.imgur.com/xywHvTW.png)